Seanm07/IAS-Standalone/README.md

 Note!
 If you're not using a certain size banner it's still best to blacklist them (see blacklisting step in setup section) because 1 ad of all sizes is still preloaded ready to be displayed AND restarting the app jumps ads to the next in queue so eventually all ads would be on the disk.

 ## IAS Plugin Setup
-- Download our java plugin [a link](http://data.i6.com/IAS/GamePickle/Pickle_GetPackages.jar)Pickle_GetPackages.jar
+- Download our java plugin [Pickle_GetPackages.jar](http://data.i6.com/IAS/GamePickle/Pickle_GetPackages.jar)
 - Put Pickle_GetPackages.jar inside **/Plugins/Android/** (create the folders if they don't exist)
-- Download [a link](http://data.i6.com/IAS/GamePickle/JarLoader.cs)JarLoader.cs (Script which interacts with the Java plugin)
+- Download [JarLoader.cs](http://data.i6.com/IAS/GamePickle/JarLoader.cs) (Script which interacts with the Java plugin)
 - Attach JarLoader.cs to a persistent gameobject in your initial scene (put this on a gameobject which is never destroyed)

 - If you are using Unity 4 or an early version of Unity 5 download SimpleJSON.cs (Plugin which parses the JSON data, later versions of Unity have a built in JSON parser)